arviz-devs/arviz_example_data/README.md

 # ArviZ `InferenceData` examples

+This repository contains metadata of ArviZ InferenceData examples and the code used to generate some of the examples.
+Example models are listed in `data.json`.
-This repository contains the code used to generate ArviZ InferenceData examples that are available with `arviz.load_arviz_data`.
-This serves both as extra information on the models in addition to the description printed by `arviz.list_datasets` and to ease updating these example whenever necessary.
+Inclusion of the code serves both as extra information on the models in `data.json` and to ease updating these examples whenever necessary.

-Code should be added as an executable file, either `.py` or `.ipynb` in case an extended description was to be included too.
-The name of the file should be the same as the key passed to `load_arviz_data`
+When applicable, code for a model should be added as an executable file (e.g. `.py` or `.ipynb`) to a directory in `code/` of the same name as the model.